 Overall SB ranking shown in parentheses.

 Georgia's Byron Buxton, the second overall pick of the 2012 Draft, is a speedy outfielder who might be the best overall offensive prospect in baseball today.
-With a natural base-stealing ability and plus speed in the outfield, he could be a future centerfield star in Minnesota.
+With a natural base-stealing ability and plus speed in the outfield, he's a future star no matter how you slice it, and he's a very good bet to make a Mike Trout-sized impression on MLB in the near future.
 At the plate, he's a line-drive hitter with a little pop for now, but his excellent bat speed and ability to adjust portends a better future than that.
 Minnesota is well-known for cooking their prospects until they're well-done, and the team is a lot more than one bat away from contention, so don't expect him immediately.
 When he does arrive, however, it should be for the long haul.

 More Scouting Book Info on Byron Buxton

 SB 1 BA 1 SC 1 BP 1 SN ES 1 ML 1

 A big Dominican outfielder with an even bigger left-handed bat, Cardinal slugger Oscar Taveras was promoted to AA ball in 2012 and promptly spanked it to the tune of .321/.380/.572.
 Testing AAA waters in 2013, he spanked the ball almost as well, with a .306/.341/.462 slash line and five homers in six weeks of work.
 He's big-league ready right now, so as soon as the Cardinals elect to give him a chance, he'll be making some highlight reels.
 While there's an outside chance he could land a spring job, it's safer to look for him in June.

 More Scouting Book Info on Oscar Taveras

 SB 4 BA 3 SC 3 BP 3 SN ES 5 ML 3